 Unfortunately, one full cycle of rush, crash, and withdrawal might be the beginning of a meth addiction.
 Many people become addicted to meth after using it only once.
 If a meth user keeps taking the drug for a prolonged period of time, they will start to show physical signs of long-term meth use.
 Meth addicts typically have terrible dental problems, a condition commonly called “meth mouth,” as well as sores on their skin from constant scratching.
 Furthermore, meth addicts are often very thin because they neglect to eat.

 These characteristics, especially in people who previously did not have them, provide a clear indication that a person is not only “on meth,” but also has a meth use disorder.
 The signs of using meth are relatively easy to identify.
 They can also be a call to action.
 Meth has the potential to ruin a person’s life.
-Once again, if you know that someone is using meth, please call an expert today to learn more about how you can help them.
+Once again, if you know that someone is using meth, please call a treatment provider today to learn more about how you can help them.